Pipelex/pipelex-hackathon/README.md

 **Step 6: Import the rules**

-You need the blackbox rules to be imported in your workspace.
+You need the AI editor rules to be imported in your workspace.
 To do so, run the following command:

 ```bash